patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/data-list/data-list.md

 ## Usage
 Think of each row in a data list as a container for some formatted content.
 In PatternFly, data list rows can accept any [layout](/layouts/bullseye) supported by the design system as long as all rows apply the same layout.
 Here are some common layouts that may be useful in a data list:

-* **[Grid](/layouts/grid/react):** Displays content in a responsive grid.
+* **[Grid](/layouts/grid):** Displays content in a responsive grid.
-* **[Level](/layouts/level/react):** Justifies content evenly over the width of the row and vertically aligns items in the center of the row.
+* **[Level](/layouts/level):** Justifies content evenly over the width of the row and vertically aligns items in the center of the row.
-* **[Split](/layouts/split/react):** Distributes content evenly with a main content area in the center.
+* **[Split](/layouts/split):** Distributes content evenly with a main content area in the center.
-* **[Flex](/layouts/flex/react):** Enables more customization control over the alignment and spacing options provided in the other layouts.
+* **[Flex](/layouts/flex):** Enables more customization control over the alignment and spacing options provided in the other layouts.

 PatternFly offers 2 components for displaying large data sets: data lists and [tables](/components/table/design-guidelines).
 While they satisfy similar use cases, choosing the correct component to use in your design will be dependent on the type of data you need to display.

-Use data lists when:
-* A flexible layout is more important than arranging information in a grid.
+### When to use a data list vs. a table
+**Use a data list when**:
-* You want to include active content like a chart.
+* The information you want to display is not easily structured into a tabular format.
-* Content displayed may vary between rows.
+* Content displayed varies between rows and you want a more flexible layout.
+* You plan to embed rich content like a chart or an image into a row.

+**Use a table when**:
+* The information you want to display is easily structured into a tabular format.
+* The clarity of your content would benefit from well defined columns and headings.

 ## Variations
 PatterFly supports 2 main types of data lists: